 Assistant Professor, Department of Culture and Communication, Drexel University

 The digital is omnipresent in contemporary life, both non-academic and academic.
 It has cut across the humanities disciplines to an extent that is impossible to ignore, becoming a meeting place for interdisciplinary research.
-Digital Humanities is creating synergies and opening up new arenas of study like transmedia studies, digital folkloristics, etc. In the 21st century, the digital sources are forming an increasingly larger part of contemporary culture, thus becoming research object for the humanities.
+Digital Humanities is creating synergies and opening up new arenas of study like transmedia studies, digital folkloristics, etc. In the 21st century, digital sources are forming an increasingly larger part of contemporary culture, thus becoming research object for the humanities.

 In this Digital Humanities division of the 2018 AABS conference, we invite participants to discuss the role of the digital in their research, including daily practices, computational methods, and exploration of digital sources.